DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-18 More Stuff After Art Meeting.md

 ### Method 2: Save For Web (Legacy)
 - In the top bar, select File > Export > Save for Web (Legacy)
+- For this method, you should change the image type to "GIF" and change the dithering type to "Pattern"
+- I, personally, try
 # Texture Import Settings
 ![](<../../../_Meta/Attachments/Pasted image 20250518154551.png>)